 In D.Gray-Man, Komui's attitude toward his sister Lenalee straddles the line between Big Brother Instinct and this trope; even the other characters find it a little creepy and frequently remark on his obsession.

 In Domestic Girlfriend the main character loses his virginity to his step-sister and is in love with his other step-sister.
 These all happened BEFORE they became a family.

 Being focused on otaku it's no surprise this trope gets brought up and discussed in Don't Become an Otaku, Shinozaki-san!
 Makoto's otaku buddies are jealous the he has a real life little sister, but Makoto himself feels no attraction to her (least of all because she tends to treat him badly), nor to any of his sister's friends specifically because he's known many of them since they were very young.
-Akina has no interest either, viewing Makoto as a gross otaku even as she becomes one herself, and because she falls more under School Girl Lesbian anyway.
+Akina has no interest either, viewing Makoto as a gross otaku even as she becomes one herself, and because she's more a lesbian anyway.

 Don't Meddle with My Daughter!: In chapter 9, Artemis challenges her older sister, Athena, to a duel to decide whether she and her daughter would have to return to their home planet with her.
 The match is even, until Athena catches Artemis off-guard by suddenly tongue kissing her.
 Then she capitalizes on Artemis' shame and confusion by fingering her, and finishes her off by 69ing with her in midair.
 Artemis tries to retaliate, but she climaxes first.
 She concedes the match, but still calls Athena out for using such underhanded tactics.

 Durarara!!: Namie is quite blatant to admit that her love for her younger brother Seiji is not familial.
 Even Izaya finds it a bit disgraceful.